zidonb/FarmTranslate/Project Docs/structure.md

 2. **Minimal** - Only what we need for MVP.
 No "what if" features.
 3. **Smart structure** - Clean separation so we can swap parts later:
    - Translation logic → separate module (easy to swap providers)
-   - Database → simple interface (easy to upgrade to PostgreSQL)
+   - Database → PostgreSQL with JSON storage (scalable, shared data)
    - Bot handlers → clean functions (easy to add features)
    - Configuration → centralized, secrets separate